 The human-animal bond beneficially impacts the health of both people and animals.

-Studies regarding Human GBS Colonization and Bovine Exposure
+Studies regarding GBS transmission between humans and bovines

 "Group B streptococcus (GBS), the most significant cause of neonatal bacterial sepsis, is thought to have emerged in the 1960s.
 GBS also causes mastitis in cows, and there is indirect evidence that human GBS is derived from a bovine ancestor...There is a temporal relationship between the emergence of neonatal GBS disease reports in the UK in the 1960s and a change in cow's milk collection.
 This finding may be a temporal coincidence or may add support to the notion that human GBS was historically derived from a bovine ancestor."
 Cow's milk and the emergence of group B streptococcal disease in newborn babies.
 "A key finding of this investigation is that the serotype III GBS strains isolated from bovine milk in this sample are largely genetically distinct from the serotype III GBS strains that commonly infect humans."
 Serotype III Streptococcus agalactiae from Bovine Milk and Human Neonatal Infections